 What should I discuss with my healthcare provider before taking tadalafil?

-You should not take tadalafil if you are allergic to it, or:
+You should not take tadalafil if you are allergic to it.

-To make sure tadalafil is safe for you, tell your doctor if you have any of these other conditions:
+To make sure tadalafil is safe for you, tell your doctor if you have ever had:

 angina (chest pain), high or low blood pressure;

 pulmonary hypertension (unless you are taking tadalafil for this);

 a condition called pulmonary veno-occlusive disease (narrowing of the veins that carry blood from the lungs to the heart);

 liver or kidney disease (or if you are on dialysis);

 vision loss, or retinitis pigmentosa (an inherited condition of the eye);

 a bleeding disorder;